Summer Intern 2019

 We have litigated numerous successful institutional reform cases that, among other things, reduced the overcrowding of California’s prisons, improved health care services in prisons and jails, guaranteed people with physical and developmental disabilities reasonable accommodations and equal access to jail and prison programs, reduced the use of excessive force, limited racial discrimination in prisons, and restricted the use of solitary confinement in adult and juvenile systems.

 Under the supervision of attorneys, law students work on both individual and class action cases.
 Law students will engage in legal research and writing tasks; correspond with incarcerated people who contact Prison Law Office seeking assistance; and accompany attorneys and tour facilities to interview incarcerated people and monitor compliance with class action settlement agreements.
 We pay law student interns $25 an hour.

-We seek students with a commitment to civil rights and criminal justice, who must have excellent analytical, legal research, and writing skills.
+We seek students with a commitment to civil rights and criminal justice reform and with excellent analytical, legal research, and writing skills.
 Bilingual skills in Spanish, American Sign Language, or

 other languages are preferred, but not required.
 We encourage people with prior contact or experience with the criminal justice or prison systems to apply.